kasper573/yas/README.md

 #### [incubations](incubations)

 Experimental packages.
 If they become stable, they will be extracted into their own repository.
 Ideally, this folder should be empty.

+> Note: I am currently experimenting with some technologies of my own in this repository.
+The incubation packages that reside in the repository are not considered part of the template and may or may not be stable or production ready.
+These are my personal experiments, and while I believe in them, they may fail.
+If I decide to remove them, I will refactor the places they are used in the repository to use a 3rd party equivalent instead.
+Once my experiments are over, the template will only have a minor placeholder package in the incubations folder to continue demonstrating the concept, and will remove this note.